influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ## Read an EXPLAIN report

-When you [execute `EXPLAIN` for a query](#execute-explain-for-a-query), the report contains the following:
+When you [use `EXPLAIN` keywords to view a query plan](#use-explain-keywords-to-view-a-query-plan), the report contains the following:

 - two columns: `plan_type` and `plan`
-- one row for the [logical plan](/influxdb/cloud-dedicated/reference/internals/query-plan/#logical-plan) (`logical_plan`)
+- one row for the [logical plan](/influxdb/cloud-serverless/reference/internals/query-plans/#logical-plan) (`logical_plan`)
-- one row for the [physical plan](/influxdb/cloud-dedicated/reference/internals/query-plan/#physical-plan) (`physical_plan`)
+- one row for the [physical plan](/influxdb/cloud-serverless/reference/internals/query-plans/#physical-plan) (`physical_plan`)

 ## Read a query plan

+Plans are in _tree format_--each plan is an upside-down tree in which execution and data flow from _leaf nodes_, the innermost steps in the plan, to outer _branch nodes_.
 Whether reading a logical or physical plan, keep the following in mind:

-- Plans are in _tree format_--each plan is an upside-down tree.
-- Start at the furthest indented steps (the _leaf nodes_), and read upward.
+- Start at the the _leaf nodes_ and read upward.
-- Execution and data flows from _leaf nodes_, the innermost steps in the plan, to outer _branch nodes_.
 - At the top of the plan, the _root node_ represents the final, encompassing execution step.

-In a physical plan, each step (or _node_) represents an [`ExecutionPlan`](/influxdb/cloud-dedicated/reference/internals/query-plan/#physical-plan-executionplans) expression that starts with an [`ExecutionPlan`](/influxdb/cloud-dedicated/reference/internals/query-plan/#physical-plan-executionplans) name and contains the arguments passed to it.
-DataFusion and InfluxDB [`ExecutionPlan`](/influxdb/cloud-dedicated/reference/internals/query-plan/#physical-plan-executionplans) names end in the _-Exec_ suffix (for example, `DeduplicateExec`).
+In a physical plan, each step (or _node_) represents an [`ExecutionPlan`](/influxdb/cloud-serverless/reference/internals/query-plans/#physical-plan-executionplans) that starts with an [`ExecutionPlan` implementor](/influxdb/cloud-serverless/reference/internals/query-plans/#physical-plan-executionplans) name and contains arguments, or traits, it receives.[`ExecutionPlan`](/influxdb/cloud-serverless/reference/internals/query-plans/#physical-plan-executionplans) names end in the _-Exec_ suffix (for example, `DeduplicateExec`).

 Use the following steps to analyze a query plan and estimate how much work is required to complete the query.
 The same steps apply regardless of how large or complex the plan might seem.

 1. Start from the furthest indented steps (the _leaf nodes_), and read upward.
-2. Understand the job of each [`ExecutionPlan`](/influxdb/cloud-dedicated/reference/internals/query-plan/#physical-plan-executionplans) node--for example, a `UnionExec` node encompassing the leaf nodes means that the `UnionExec` concatenates the output of all the leaves.
+2. Understand the job of each [`ExecutionPlan`](/influxdb/cloud-serverless/reference/internals/query-plans/#physical-plan-executionplans) node--for example, a `UnionExec` node encompassing the leaf nodes means that the `UnionExec` concatenates the output of all the leaves.
 3. For each expression, answer the following questions:
     - What is the shape and size of data input to the plan?
     - What is the shape and size of data output from the plan?

 The remainder of this guide walks you through analyzing a physical plan.
 Understanding the sequence, role, input, and output of nodes in your query plan can help you estimate the overall workload and find potential bottlenecks in the query.

-### Example physical plan for a SELECT...ORDER BY query
+### Example physical plan for a SELECT - ORDER BY query

 The following example shows how to read an `EXPLAIN` report and a physical query plan.